Madagascar_country_page.jpg

 sdg7-impact-badge-madagascar.png

-Population with clean cooking access (2020)
+Population with access to electricity (2022)

 We welcome the support that the Universal Energy Facility of SEforALL is providing to the renewable energy-based mini-grid sector in Madagascar and our efforts to increase access to energy for all in our country.